 - The execrable World War II FPS Hour of Victory seems to have killed off WWII shooters, with the only recently successful one being World at War.
 However, it should be noted that the market had been saturated with them for about a decade by then and the major franchises had shifted to a modern setting.

 - Call of Duty can itself also be linked to the death of WWII shooters and the shift to modern/near-future settings, due to the extreme popularity of the Modern Warfare sub-series - nearly every shooter released since Call of Duty 4 has been, in effect, a Call of Duty 4 clone.

 - The Point-and-Click genre in its inventory management form was practically killed off by the success of Myst, and was only recently revived via digital distribution as well as the serial format.
 The failure of the critically praised Grim Fandango in 1998 was seen as the final nail on the coffin for the genre, even though Escape from Monkey Island was released two years later – albeit with considerably less acclaim than prior Monkey Island games.

 - Donkey Kong 64 drove many players away from 3D collect-a-thon adventures after playing it.
 It was widely considered a good game with a variety of mini-games, but this is what helped it become a Killer; players would slog through the game to uncover all the variety.
-With 200 golden bananas, along with about 10 other different kinds of things to collect, most players who simply got to the end of this very large game, let alone those that strove to achieve 100% Completion, would be burnt out on any similar experience (specifically, the collect-a-thon part) for years afterwards.
+With 200 golden bananas, along with about 10 other different kinds of things to collect for every individual Kong, most players who simply got to the end of this very large game, let alone those that strove to achieve 100% Completion, would be burnt out on any similar experience (specifically, the collect-a-thon part) for years afterwards.